tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 but it's okay to make multiple cards if you think you need it.
 To distinguish the cards rely on context around the target word.

-### What do you think of MCDs?
-What about normal production cards?
+### What do you think of using MCDs to train production?

-Because MCDs train active recall, they can certainly be used to train production.
+Because MCDs require active recall, they can certainly be used to train production.
 However, I think that MCDs should not be used to train recognition because TSCs do the job better.